bcaguayo/Notes/03/README.md

 This is because the definition of the class is required for the compiler to determine its size (by looking at its members), which is needed to generate code for things like function arguments.

 More details about the one definition rule can be found [here](https://en.wikipedia.org/wiki/One_Definition_Rule).

+- ifndef prevents you from recursively including the same file.
+- inline functions are allowed to be defined multiple times.
+- you give the guarantee that the funcitons are equal.

 ### Include Guards